wj331/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients
+1. User requests to list all patients.
-2. ClinicRecords shows a list of patients
+2. ClinicAssistant returns a list of all patients from the database.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list with his index.
-4. ClinicRecords deletes the person
+4. ClinicAssistant deletes the person from the database.

       Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 3a.
+The input index is invalid.
+    * 3a1.
+ClinicAssistant shows an error message.
+    * 3a2.
+User enters new index.
+  Steps 3a1-3a2 repeated until the index entered is correct.
+      Use case resumes at step 4.

+**Use case 5: Viewing available timeslots**

+**MSS**

+1. User needs to book an appointment for a patient.
+2. User chooses a date and enters it.
+3. ClinicAssistant returns a list of available timeslots on that date.
+4. User finds an available timeslot from the given list.
+5. User proceeds proceed to book an appointment for the patient on that specific date and timeslot

       Use case ends.

+**Extensions**
+* 2b.
+Date entered is invalid
+    * 2b1.
+ClinicAssistant shows an error message and requests for correct date.
+    * 2b2.
+User enters a new date.
+      Steps 2b1 - 2b2 are repeated until date entered is correct Use case resumes at step 3.

 * 3a.
-The given input is invalid.
+ClinicAssistant returns an empty list of available timeslots
     * 3a1.
-ClinicRecords shows an error message.
+User now has to enter a new date

-      Use case resumes at step 2.
+      Step 3a1 is repeated until date entered has list of at least 1 available timeslot Use case resumes at step 4.

 *{More to be added}*